univault-org/lspt-protocol/README.md

 ### 5.2 Packet Structure

-LSPT defines several packet types, each with a common header structure followed by a type-specific payload:
+SRPT defines several packet types, each with a common header structure followed by a type-specific payload:

 #### 5.2.1 Common Header Structure

-All LSPT packets begin with a common header:
+All SRPT packets begin with a common header:

 ```
  0                   1                   2                   3